 Can I use my credit card in Senegal?

-Credit cards are not widely accepted in Senegal, and many businesses, including hotels, prefer cash payments only.
+Credit cards are not widely accepted in Senegal, and many businesses, including hotels, take cash payments only.
 Since ATM fees can be quite high, it's advisable to limit the number of times you withdraw cash.
 But this also means you'll need to carry large sums of cash with you, so it's a good idea to invest in a secret money belt and store your cash in different places to minimise the risk of loss or theft.

 How much should I budget for a 2-week trip in Senegal?